snehabirari/Titanic_dataset/README.md

 Only 1517 passengers were able to survive the shipwreck with the help of life boats but it could not accommodate all the passengers therefore it lead to a huge loss of life.

 Problem Statement
-design a model based on given training data set which predicted the survival of passengers during the shipwreck.
+design a model based on given training data set which predicted the survival of passengers during the shipwreck by using neural network